 This paper studies the trade-offs associated with income redistribution in an overlapping generations model in which savings rates increase with permanent income.
 By transferring resources from high savers to low savers, redistribution lowers aggregate savings, and depresses investment.
-I derive sufficient conditions under which this non-homothetic savings behavior generates a welfare trade-off between permanent income redistribution and capital accumulation in the short and long run.
+I derive sufficient conditions under which this non-homothetic savings behavior generates a welfare trade-off between lump-sum redistribution and capital accumulation in the short and long run.
 I quantify the size of this trade-off in two ways.
 First, I derive a sufficient statistic formula for the impact of this channel on welfare, and estimate the formula using U.S. household panel data.
-When redistribution is done with a labor income tax, the welfare costs associated with my channel are between 1/5 and 1/2 the size of those associated with labor supply distortions.
-Second, I solve a quantitative overlapping generations model with un-insurable idiosyncratic earnings risk and non-homothetic savings behavior calibrated to the U.S. in 2019.
-In this setting, I find that around 1/4 of the trade-off between permanent income redistribution and average consumption can be attributed to my channel.
+When redistribution is done with a labor income tax, the welfare costs associated with my channel are between 1/4 and 1/2 the size of those associated with labor supply distortions.
+Second, I solve a quantitative pre-cautionary savings overlapping generations model with non-homothetic savings behavior calibrated to the U.S. in 2019.
+In this setting, I find that around 1/3 of the trade-off between redistribution and aggregate consumption can be attributed to my channel.